 However, it is definitely worth noting that the Switch Lite does not come with HD Rumble or an IR Motion Camera.
-The device is made to solely play handheld games, and will therefore only play Nintendo Switch games that support handheld mode.
+The device is made to play handheld games solely, and will therefore only play the best Nintendo Switch games that support handheld mode.

 That's not to say you can't play games which don't support handheld mode, but you would have to wirelessly connect Joy-Cons for this to work (and buy them plus their charging grip separately).
 We found that connecting Joy-Cons allows you to use HD Rumble.

-At a hands-on preview event, a Nintendo representative explained that the console will be compatible with more devices than just the Joy-Cons, but what exactly would not be revealed until a later date.
+At a hands-on preview event, a Nintendo representative explained that the console would be compatible with more devices than just the Joy-Cons, but what exactly would not be revealed until a later date.

 The following games are unsuitable for the Switch Lite: 1-2 Switch, Super Mario Party, and Nintendo Labo accessory kits.
 While games which require Rumble could be played with Joy-Cons attached, we found that trying to play with more than one person on the Lite's small screen isn't exactly practical - so we wouldn't advise trying to take on party games as the device wasn't built for this.

 Despite missing these two features, the Switch Lite still has an accelerometer, gyroscope, and brightness sensor.
-That means that you can still use gyro controls in games like Breath of the Wild – tilting the console to aim the bow for instance – and the screen's brightness adjusts depending on your surrounding.
+That means you can still use gyro controls in games like Breath of the Wild – tilting the console to aim the bow, for instance – and the screen's brightness adjusts depending on your surroundings.

-Wireless online play still means you can play with friends (just not necessarily couch co-op) as we were able to play Mario Kart 8 Deluxe online with ease.
+Wireless online play still means you can play with friends (not necessarily couch co-op), as we could easily play Mario Kart 8 Deluxe online.
 If anything, all the games we played felt less clunky due to the compact nature of the device.

-But if you're looking for a more comfortable, lighter and overall better looking handheld device (and a range of snazzy colors), and don't particularly care about losing the few games we've listed, then the Switch Lite is likely for you.
+But suppose you're looking for a more comfortable, lighter and overall better-looking handheld device (and a range of snazzy colors) and don't particularly care about losing the few games we've listed.
+In that case, the Nintendo Switch Lite is a great match.